 Manually entering transactions is time-consuming, and all that data entry increases the risk of inputting errors, causing problems further down the line.
 Using our File Import feature means users can import banking transactions in bulk, quickly and easily.

-It’s important to make sure that what’s showing in Pandle matches what’s happening at the bank though.
+It’s important to make sure that what’s showing in Pandle matches what’s happening at the bank, though.
 It just helps to identify any potential problems before they have time to develop into something bigger.

-Identifying discrepancies, solving problems
+Identifying discrepancies and solving problems in bookkeeping